timescale/docs/promscale/promscale-run-queries.md

  2021-01-27 18:43:52.389+00 |  1.9633e-05 | {"job": "node-exporter", "__name__": "go_gc_duration_seconds", "instance": "node_exporter:9100", "quantile": "1"}
  2021-01-27 18:43:52.389+00 |  1.9633e-05 | {"job": "node-exporter", "__name__": "go_gc_duration_seconds", "instance": "node_exporter:9100", "quantile": "0.5"}
 ```

-This query returns the label set for the metric `go_gc_duration` in JSON format.
-It can then be read or further interacted with.
+This query returns the label set for the metric `go_gc_duration` in JSON format,
+so you can read or further interact with it.

-### Advanced query: percentiles aggregated over time and series [](querying-percentile)
+### Advanced query: percentiles aggregated over time and series

-The query below calculates the 99th percentile over both time and series (`app_id`) for the metric named `go_gc_duration_seconds`.
-This metric is a measurement for how long garbage collection is taking in Go applications:
+This query calculates the 99th percentile over both time and series (`app_id`)
+for the metric named `go_gc_duration_seconds`.
+This metric is a measurement for
+how long garbage collection is taking in Go applications:
 ``` sql
 SELECT
     val(instance_id) as app,